duderstadt-lab/mars-docs/tutorials/Python/open-a-Molecule-Archive-in-Python.md

 import numpy as np
 import pandas as pd
+import matplotlib.pyplot as plt from scyjava import jimport
+File = jimport("java.io.File")
-import matplotlib.pyplot as plt from java.io import File from de.mpg.biochem.mars.molecule import SingleMoleculeArchive import seaborn as sns
+from de.mpg.biochem.mars.molecule import SingleMoleculeArchive import seaborn as sns

 ```

-One has to specify the path where the Fiji application is located.
-If it is located in the application folder the path in the code is fine.
-Otherwise one has to check the location.
+Check that the path to the Fiji folder is correct for your system.
+The path above is typical for macos.

 **[Scijava](https://github.com/scijava/scyjava)** is needed to transform java class objects into python objects. **[Numpy](https://numpy.org)** is essential for scientific computing. **[Pandas](https://pandas.pydata.org)** is a great tool to manipulate and analysis data sets. **[matplotlib.pyplot](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.html)** and **[seaborn](https://seaborn.pydata.org)** are plotting libraries.